vimal0777/dbt_snowflake_looker/README.md

 - Modelling Data in Snowflake Ready for Analysis

 ### Looker:
-- Structured data is integrated into Looker for Analysis.
+- Modelled and Structured data is integrated into Looker for Analysis.
 - Product Analysis [click_here](https://lookerstudio.google.com/reporting/df93d4f9-ef3e-45fe-86a5-470c69b697e0) in Looker.